jacobobryant/cdn/sample/announcement.md

 *You can give feedback via email, [Discord](https://discord.gg/xAumsfVyRd) or [Twitter](https://twitter.com/the_sample_umm).*

+First, a quick reminder: if your newsletter uses double opt-in, you might want to periodically download the CSV of 1-click subscribers from the publisher console and import it, in case any of them didn't click the confirmation link.
+Especially if you're using paid forwards&mdash;I'd hate for you to pay for a subscriber and then not actually get them on your list.
+The 1-click subscribe link is effectively the same as clicking a confirmation link, as long as you trust me to not lie about who clicked it.

 I've just published a new post, "Why I changed my mind about advertising."
 If you want to share it, here's a link with your newsletter's referral code: [https://thesample.ai/blog/advertising/?ref={{ nl.nl/ref-code }}](https://thesample.ai/blog/advertising/?ref={{ nl.nl/ref-code }}).
 There's also a [Twitter thread](https://twitter.com/the_sample_umm/status/1445084733969289216).
 I also finished the other article I mentioned I was working on last week, "Curating the curators" ([referral link](https://thesample.ai/blog/curating-the-curators/?ref={{ nl.nl/ref-code }}) | [Twitter](https://twitter.com/the_sample_umm/status/1443224795470962692)).